jayllo-c/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User !!requests to select an exam (UC15)!! to view statistics of scores for.
-2. AddressBook displays the statistics of scores for the selected exam.
+2. AvengersAssemble displays the statistics of scores for the selected exam.

     Use case ends.